santhosh1120/M1_APPLICATION_TELECOMBILLINGSYSTEM/1.Requirements/readme.md

 # Requirements

 # Introduction
-In this project, a version of telecom billing system is developed using c which will maintain records and maintain the data of the users
+In this project, a version of telecom billing system is developed using c which will maintain records and maintain the data of the users.

 # Objective
 The main objective of the project is to perform and manage billing operation and can add records with name ,phone number, and amount of payment.